gzhang33/Christmas-tree/docs/epics.md

 **And** the particles should end up in a floating, drifting state (FR11)

 **Technical Notes:**
+- Use Texture Atlas (packed photos) to avoid draw calls
-- Shader needs `mix()` function for color/texture based on progress
+- Shader Logic: `mix()` color/texture based on phases controlled by `uProgress`
-- Need a Texture Atlas or Array for the photos
+- Sequence: Scale Up -> Cross Fade -> Drift

 ---